Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot

 \subsubsection{External Validity}

-Just like all case studies, generalizing our specific findings in each RQ to other dependency update bots and even to other projects that use Dependabot should be cautious.
-Our dataset only contains mature and maintained GitHub projects, many of which are already taking proactive updating strategies.
+Just like all case studies, generalizing our specific findings in each RQ to other dependency management bots and even to other projects that use Dependabot should be cautious.
+Our dataset only contains popular and actively maintained GitHub projects, many of which are already taking proactive updating strategies.
 Therefore, our findings may not generalize to projects of a smaller scale or more reluctant to update dependencies.
-The outcome of analyzing Dependabot usage may also not generalize to other dependency update bots due to their functional and user base differences.
-However, our implications on software bot design should be general, as both Greenkeeper and Renovate Bot suffer from notification (and interaction) noise and limitations of using test results to indicate breaking changes.
+The survey responses are collected through convenience sampling which may introduce possible, yet unknown biases in terms of experience, age, gender, development role, etc., so the generalization of our survey results to a broad developer audience should be cautious.
+The outcome of Dependabot usage may also not generalize to other dependency management bots due to their functionality and user base differences.
+In \textbf{RQ1}, we only base our analysis on JavaScript/npm projects which may not generalize to other ecosystems with different norms, policies, and practices~\cite{DBLP:journals/tosem/BogartKHT21}; the comparison of dependency management bot usage in different ecosystems could be an important avenue for future work.
+Despite these, we believe the implications we obtain for dependency management bot design should be general.
+Our proposed framework in Section~\ref{sec:implication} form a roadmap for dependency management bot designers.
 Our methodology could be applied in future studies to compare the effectiveness of different bots.